R1nesh/SpoilSense/README.md

 # 🥬 SpoilSense: AI-Powered Produce Spoilage Detection Using YOLOv8

 SpoilSense is a lightweight, real-time computer vision system built to detect spoilage in fresh produce using a custom-trained YOLOv8 object detection model.
-The project leverages a dataset of 10,000+ annotated images across various fruit categories to distinguish between fresh and spoiled items — enabling smart monitoring in agricultural, retail, and food supply chain environments.
+The project uses a dataset of 10,000+ annotated images across various fruit categories to distinguish between fresh and spoiled items — potentially enabling smart monitoring in agricultural, retail, and food supply chain environments.

 ---